cjloff/blog/src/blog/accessibility-tips.md

     }
 }
 ```

-The above screen reader text will only show when the user navigates through the page using the tab key and will allow them to skip to the main content.
-You will then need to add the appropriate tag to your HTML (at the top of the body tag) and ensure your main content has the ID of 'page-content':
+You will then need to add the anchor tag to your HTML at the top of the body tag and ensure your main content has the ID of ```#page-content```:

 ```html
 <a href="#page-content" class="navigate-to-content">Skip to main content</a>
 ```

-This is particularly useful when the user wants to skip to the main body of the page without navigating through all the links in the header.
+This is particularly useful for keyboard users when you have a large amount of elements to tab through in the header.

 <h2>2.
 Screen Reader Only Text</h2>